bipubipu/getHired/Journal.md

+# Day 35
+## What's your achivement today?
+Completed half of a program.
+Researched Hacktoberfest.
+Filling in the gitbook.

+## What are you grateful of?
+Being invited to a friend's wedding!

+## What you wish you can do better?
+Concentrate on one thing first.

 # Day 34
 ## What's your achivement today?
 Listened to a talk about React.
 Created a gitbook.
 Listened to a few podcasts.
 Learned new phrases.